tastyigniter/docs/advanced/localization.md

 ## Translating third-party extensions

-Language packs downloaded from the **System > Languages** page in the admin interface typically include translations for all TastyIgniter recommended extensions.
+Language packs downloaded from the _Manage > Settings > Languages_ page in the admin interface typically include translations for all TastyIgniter recommended extensions.
 However, it's important to note that they may be missing translations for other extensions you've installed.

 Developers of TastyIgniter extensions are responsible for providing and maintaining translations for their extensions.
 Before installing a third-party extension, ensure that it includes translations for each language pack you have installed.
 If you find that an extension doesn't support a language you need, please contact the developer directly to arrange for the necessary translations to be added.